Unlocking the Mystery: Finding the Number When 55% Equals 22

 While the concepts are relatively simple, there are a few common mistakes people make when solving percentage problems:

 - Incorrectly converting percentages to decimals: Remember to divide the percentage by 100 to get the decimal equivalent.
-For example, 55% is 0.55, not 5.5.
+To give you an idea, 55% is 0.55, not 5.5.

 - Misinterpreting the question: Make sure you understand what the problem is asking.
 Are you trying to find the percentage, the base, or the amount?